ibm-cloud-docs/containers/cs_troubleshoot_lb.md

       * The VPC load balancer was deleted through the VPC console or the CLI.
 To re-create the VPC load balancer for your Kubernetes `LoadBalancer` service, restart the Kubernetes master by running `ibmcloud ks cluster master refresh --cluster <cluster_name_or_id>`.
     <p class="tip">If you want to remove the load balancing setup for an app in your VPC cluster, delete the Kubernetes `LoadBalancer` service by running `kubectl delete svc <kubernetes_lb_service_name>`.
 The VPC load balancer that is associated with the Kubernetes `LoadBalancer` service is automatically deleted from your VPC.</p>
   * If the VPC load balancer is listed, it might not be responsive for the following reasons:
       * Its DNS entry might still be registering.
 When a VPC load balancer is created, the hostname is registered through a public DNS.
 In some cases, it can take several minutes for this DNS entry to be replicated to the specific DNS that your client is using.
 You can either wait for the hostname to be registered in your DNS, or access the VPC load balancer directly by using one of its IP addresses.
-To find the VPC load balancer IP addresses, look for the **Public IP** column in the output of `ibmcloud is load-balancers`.
+To find the VPC load balancer IP addresses, run `ibmcloud is lb <LB_ID>` and look for the **Public IPs** field.
       * If after several minutes you cannot reach the load balancer, it might be offline due to provisioning or connection issues.
 [Open an {{site.data.keyword.cloud_notm}} support case](https://cloud.ibm.com/unifiedsupport/cases/add).
 For the type, select **Technical**.
 For the category, select **Network** in the VPC section.
 In the description, include your cluster ID and the VPC load balancer ID.

 <br />